-Fall is here, which happens to be the best season of all times (in my opinion)!
+Fall is here, which happens to be the best season of all time (in my opinion)!
 One of my favorite themes to teach in the fall is apples.
 I love having my students use their five senses to explore apples.
-We spent a week immersing ourselves in apple science, art, read alouds, and more.
+We spent a week immersing ourselves in apple science, art, read-alouds, and more.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.

 This post highlights some of the activities that we did over our apple exploration week.
 You can find many of these activities in our Let’s Explore Apples Unit below.

 There are so many resources to help build background knowledge when it comes to apples.
 Our class library was packed full of apple books.
 I covered our theme word wall with real pictures that help my students understand the vocabulary that I want them to learn.